modabas/ModEndpoints/README.md

     policyBuilder => policyBuilder.CircuitBreakerAsync(5, TimeSpan.FromSeconds(30))));
 ```

-or alternatively, register remote services one by one...
+or alternatively, remote services can be registered one by one, adding each service request individually...
 ```csharp
 var baseAddress = "https://...";
 var clientName = "MyClient";